csh970605/csh970605.github.io/_posts/2024-05-22-Static_Estimate.md

 ## Static Estimation Problem

-A static estimation problem is a problem that designs a estimator of a constant vectors which as a function of a combination of measurement vectors $z_{k}$ as follows:
+A static estimation problem is a problem that designs an estimator of constant vectors as a function of a combination of measurement vectors $z_{k}$ as follows:

 <center>